The Sea Cliff Bridge on Grand Pacific Drive, NSW

 Walking along Sea Cliff Bridge

-This is the cheapest way to see Sea Cliff Bridge.
-If you choose this option, make sure you take a day pack with a water bottle, some snacks or a picnic lunch, comfortable walking shoes, and a light jacket as it can get windy down there.
+Make sure to bring a day pack with water, snacks or a picnic lunch, comfy walking shoes, and a light jacket—it can get windy down there!

 Sea Cliff Bridge on Grand Pacific Drive, Australia